-If You Have One of These Rare Dimes, You’re Sitting on Nearly $2 Million | Reader's Digest
+If You Have One of These Dimes, You’re Sitting on Nearly $2 Million

 Andrei Kuzmik/Shutterstock

 Check your rainy day fund, stat!
-If any of these dimes are sitting in your coin jar, you’ve basically won the lottery.
+If any of these valuable dimes are sitting in your coin jar, you’ve basically won the lottery.

 No, it’s not a false alarm.
-According to Coin Values, some extremely rare dimes could be worth up to $1.9 million.
+According to Coinweek and Blanchard & Co, some extremely rare, valuable dimes could be worth up to nearly $2 million.
+In 2016, a rare dime was sold to an anonymous buyer for $1,997,500, according to CNN’s reporting.
 A few are still in circulation, too, meaning one could be sitting in your wallet—or your piggy bank—right now.
 (Try even more ways to make money fast.)

 This specific dime is known as the 1894-S Barber Dime.
 Rumor has it that the superintendent of the San Francisco Mint, John Daggett, had 24 of these dimes minted in 1894.
 Daggett gave three of them to his young daughter, telling her to save the coins until she was older.
 However, no sooner had he given this advice than she immediately used one of the dimes to fund an ice cream treat.